Sean Royal: Championship Wrestling from Florida (1986–1987)

-Jim Crockett Promotions (1987, 1989)
+Jim Crockett Promotions/World Championship Wrestling (1987, 1989)

 The New Breed made their debut for Jim Crockett Promotions (JCP), which was in the process of expanding from the mid-Atlantic region to a national promotion.
 The team kept their futuristic gimmick and their heel characters (those that portray the bad guys) as they were immediately put up against the popular team the Rock 'n' Roll Express of Ricky Morton and Robert Gibson, stating that they had been sent back from the future to save the fans from the Rock 'n' Roll Express, who would supposedly go crazy over what happened to Rock and Roll in the year 2000.
 They also claimed that in the future Jimmy Valiant had corrupted future Dusty Rhodes, leading to a dictatorship mockingly calling him "Father Time".
 They also claimed that masked wrestler LazorTron was in reality a robot from the future, sent to stop them.
 In the spring of 1987 the New Breed was one of 10 teams competing in a tournament for the vacant NWA United States Tag Team Championship.
 The team wrestled the father/son duo of Bob Armstrong and Brad Armstrong to a draw, eliminating both teams from the tournament.